LiquidFun/Airway/README.md

 | Vein | 7 |
 | Artery | 8 |

-The data looks like the graphic below.
+The directory structure for the data structure is described below.
 Note that if you use `stage-01` as input you do not need `raw_data` or `raw_airway` at all.

 ```